Registering datasets in Pure

 This section collects information about where the data will be kept long term, and from where it will be available.

 This refers to where you will archive your dataset.
-If your data are deposited with an external repository, or you plan to do so, select ‘Change publisher’ and provide the repository name.
+If you have deposited your data with an external repository/archive, or you plan to do so, select 'Change publisher' and provide the repository name.

 Locally held data